-Before upgrading the software on a RUCKUS ICX device, refer to General Considerations for Upgrade to or Downgrade from FastIron 09.0.10a or Later on page 11, Initial Steps on page 13, and other relevant considerations included in this chapter.
-For a stacking system, also refer to Changes to Upgrade and Downgrade for Stacking from FastIron Release 08.0.90 on page 23.
+Before upgrading the software on a RUCKUS ICX device, refer to General Considerations for Upgrade to FastIron Release 10.0.00 or Later on page 12, General Considerations for Upgrade to FastIron Release 09.0.10a or Later on page 22, Initial Steps on page 23, and other relevant considerations included in this chapter.
+For a stacking system, also refer to Changes to Upgrade for Stacking from FastIron 08.0.90 on page 32.